jakobdkunz/SnapRoll/README.md

-# SnapRoll Monorepo
+# FlameLink Monorepo

-A Turborepo monorepo for SnapRoll with Next.js apps for teachers and students, shared packages, and Convex backend.
+A Turborepo monorepo for FlameLink with Next.js apps for teachers and students, shared packages, and Convex backend.

 ## Prerequisites
 - PNPM 9+